- Class: Insecta (Insect)

 HABITAT AND DIET

-Beetles have lived on Earth for about 300 million years and can be found almost everywhere, from deserts to lakes, rain forests to polar ice caps.
-Most beetle species live on land.
+Beetles have lived on Earth for about 300 million years and can be found almost everywhere, from deserts to lakes, rainforests to polar ice caps.
+Most beetles live on land.
 They tunnel underground, or in wood, or in the carcasses of animals.
 Some live in the nests of ants and termites: the nest protects the beetle from predators, and the beetle keeps the area clean by eating the ants' waste!

 Beetles eat almost everything: plants, other insects, carcasses, pollen, and dung.
 Some beetles living in water eat small fish and tadpoles; Phosphuga atrata eats snails.
 Most beetles have a very good sense of smell to help them find food.
 Their front jaws, called mandibles, vary in size and shape, depending on the species.
 Predatory beetles have extended mandibles that can seize, cut, or crush prey.
 Some rove beetles catch flying insects with a long, sticky tongue.
 Specialized nectar feeders have tube-like mouthparts.
-In turn, many animals, and even some carnivorous plants, eat beetles!
+In turn, many kinds of wildlife (even some carnivorous plants) eat beetles!